grid23/Sleipnir/readme.md

 # sleipnirJS 0.5.*

 ## current version
-*Sleipnir comes in two versions.
-The first and main version is heavily based on meta-programming enabled by ES5 (IE9+), but we do also provide an ES3 (IE8-) version.*
+*Sleipnir comes in three versions.
+The first and main version is heavily based on meta-programming enabled by ES5 (IE9+), but we do also provide an ES3 (IE8-) version.
+An ES6 version is also presented as an experiment and exploration (only working on Firefox as for now).*
 - ES5: 0.5.1
 - ES3: 0.5.4